|Nutritional Guidelines (per serving)|

 This quintessential British dessert must be included in any list of strawberry recipes.
 The dessert is quick and easy to make and makes great use of ripe strawberries at the height of summer when they are plentiful.
 Frozen or tinned strawberries simple do not work as it is the freshness and scent of summer ripened fruits which make this dessert so special.

 Traditionally the dish was served at Eton College but how it came to have the name is not clear.
 One story is a Labrador dog sat on a picnic basket in the back of a car and squashed a strawberry and meringue dessert.
 One thought was the "mess" was a rather delicious dessert, and the name stuck.

 Even if this is not true, it is a sweet story.

-- Break the meringue into large bite-size chunks and gently stir into the cream.
+Break the meringue into large bite-sized chunks and gently stir into the cream.
 Don't worry if some of the meringue crumbles just add this too; it will melt into the cream (yum).

 The traditional Eton Mess is made with strawberries, but it is possible to use other fruits.
 Rhubarb Mess is a great example, and raspberries also work well but be careful not to squash them too much.

 For even more changes you can also switch the cream, to a flavored one.